José Campaña: Crystal Palace

-On 13 July 2013, Premier League club Crystal Palace had a €2 million bid accepted by Sevilla.
-Four days later, after passing his medical, he signed for four years.
+On 13 July 2013, Premier League club Crystal Palace had a €2 million bid accepted by Sevilla; four days later, after passing his medical, he signed for four years.
 He made his debut on 24 August, in a 2–1 defeat at Stoke City.

-On 31 January 2014, Campaña joined the Bundesliga's 1.
-FC Nürnberg, on loan for the remainder of the season with a view to a permanent move.
+On 31 January 2014, Campaña joined Bundesliga's 1.
+FC Nürnberg on loan for the remainder of the season with a view to a permanent move.
 He made his debut in the competition on 16 February, playing the entire second half in a 1–0 away victory over FC Augsburg.

 Campaña scored his first goal for the German side on 23 March 2014, but in a 2–5 home loss against Eintracht Frankfurt.
-He finished the campaign with 591 minutes of action and five starts, with his team being relegated; he subsequently returned to Palace, being one of the retained players.
+He finished the campaign with 591 minutes and five starts, with his team being relegated; he subsequently returned to Palace, being one of the retained players.

 Sampdoria

 On 22 July 2014, Campaña joined Serie A side UC Sampdoria for an undisclosed fee.
 However, on 1 September, he was loaned to Portuguese club FC Porto in a season-long deal, becoming the seventh Spaniard brought in by manager Julen Lopetegui in three months.

 Campaña signed with AD Alcorcón on 17 July 2015, on loan for one year.